 Functional experts and business users are both needed for UAT.
 Experts are in charge of the technical side of software development.
 However, business users are still absolutely critical to a successful UAT test.
 After all, they’re the only ones who know exactly what the change outcome must look like.
 The software can be completely functional from a technical standpoint and still fail because it doesn’t meet the change requirements’ standards.
 This is true for packaged application testing as well.

 Without proper UAT, changes may appear as though they have been completed.
 In reality, there might still be work to be done.
-The only way this problem will then be caught is after the platform has been released and users discover it on their own.
+This problem may only be discovered by users, after the platform is released.

 Thorough, well-thought-out, well-designed UAT tests are important for accurately capturing user requirements in a direct, verifiable way.
 High-quality tests are also essential for identifying problems that would otherwise go unnoticed by integration or Unit tests.
 Finally, UAT tests provide a macro-level overview of how complete the system is.